lo-jo/INCEPTION_/README.md

 # Inception

 This project consists in setting up a small infrastructure composed of different services under specific rules.
-It is a simple installation of an LEMP architecture decoupled with docker containers and running on a virtual machine.
+With a simple installation of an LEMP architecture decoupled with docker containers and running on a virtual machine, I aimed to broaden my knowledge of system administration by using containerization with Docker.

 # Services
 - An https server : NGINX with TLSv1.2 or TLSv1.3 only.